loyjoy/academy/live/live.md

 4. Choose the relevant chat from the sidebar
 ![Without agent](without_agent.png "Without agent")

-5. Click on reply now
+5. Click on _reply now_
 ![Reply](reply_now.png "Reply")

 6. Start chatting in-person
 ![Send message](chat_agent_view.png "Send message")

-7. When you are finished chatting with your customer, simply click on End chat
+7. When you are finished chatting with your customer, simply click on _End chat_

 ![Live end](live_end.png "Live end")

-## How to use the Live chat as user
+## How to use the Live chat as a user
 Once customers enter the live chat, the conversation is marked as "waiting" in the live section and an agent can take over the chat.
 When the live chat starts and the agent is writing you also see a typing indicator which might look like this:

 ![Chat customer view](chat_customer_view.png "Chat customer view")

-If no agent is available, users can leave a message and Email address:
+If no agent is available, users can leave a message and mail address:

 ![Live asynch](live_chat_asynch.png "Live asynch")